ktpeace/ktpeace/README.md

 Apart from that, I have been programming with other students and solo to cement and expand my skills for a career in the field: solving problems, learning new concepts and languages, and making working apps.
 Some of my strengths are that I am humble, determined, and constantly refactoring myself.

 <h3>Portfolio</h3>

-Completed
 - KUDOGEN Compliment Generator: https://ktpeace.github.io/kudogen/

-In Progress
-- an autodidact learning hub: https://github.com/ktpeace/autodidact-hub
-- a revamping/revival of http://sf0.org/ for a friend: https://github.com/ktpeace/w0rld
-- a Choose Your Own Adventure phone app built with Inky: (writing stage)

-Planned
-- my own site containing these finished projects

 ---